Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Bayesian Reconstruction Framework

-In practice, we discard some of the samples generated at the beginning of the chain in order to allow it to converge to the stationary distribution.
-This ``burn-in'' period can often be shortened by choosing a more suitable starting point for the chain instead of a random one.
-Thus, we initialize MALA with
+In practice, we discard some of the samples generated at the beginning of the chain to correct for their bias.
+This ``burn-in'' period can often be shortened by choosing a suitable starting point for the chain.
+We propose to initialize MALA with

 where $\M s_{\text{init}}$ is a low-quality estimate obtained by using some fast classical reconstruction algorithm.